-At a retail price of $499.95, the Hornet Elite is a considerable investment over comparable 2P tents.
-It's a value purchase for long distance hikers or weekend peak baggers who prioritize a lightweight pack and speed.
-If you and your hiking buddy need a little more space for a little less money, the non-Elite version of the Hornet 2P is just marginally heavier and costs $130 less.
-It also gives you more peak height (40" vs. 37") and more vestibule space (16 sq ft vs. 12 sq ft).
+This Top Pick is a considerable investment over comparable 2P tents.
+It's a value purchase for long-distance hikers or weekend peak baggers who prioritize a lightweight pack and speed.
+If you and your hiking buddy need a little more space for a little less money, the non-Elite version of the Hornet 2P is just marginally heavier and costs less.

 The Hornet Elite 2P is the lightest tent available for those who don't want to go to a tarp made by a niche manufacturer.
 For car campers, casual weekend backpackers, or cyclists, there are plenty of less expensive, roomier options out there.